Halliburton Company (HAL)

 Liquidity ratios

-Halliburton Co. has shown consistent liquidity strength over the past eight quarters based on its liquidity ratios.
-The current ratio, which measures the company's ability to cover its short-term obligations with its current assets, has been fairly stable around the range of 2.05 to 2.19.
-This indicates that Halliburton has more than enough current assets to cover its current liabilities, suggesting a comfortable liquidity position.
+Halliburton Company has shown consistently strong liquidity ratios over the past few years.
+The current ratio, which measures the company's ability to meet short-term obligations with its current assets, has generally remained above 2.0, indicating a healthy liquidity position.

-The cash ratio, which is the most conservative liquidity ratio as it only considers cash and cash equivalents, has fluctuated more for Halliburton.
-However, the company has generally maintained a cash ratio above 0.5, indicating that it has a sufficient amount of cash to cover its current liabilities, albeit with less cushion compared to current assets.
+The cash ratio, which is the most conservative liquidity ratio as it only considers cash and cash equivalents, has shown a stable trend above 0.3.
+Although the cash ratio has decreased slightly in recent periods, it still indicates that Halliburton maintains a sufficient level of cash to cover its immediate obligations.

 See also: